fund3/node_tes_client/README.md

   {
       accountId: 12345678,
       apiKey: "apiKey",
-      secretKey: "secretKey',
+      secretKey: "secretKey",
-      passphrase = 'passphrase' // Empty string for exchanges that do not use passphrases.
+      passphrase = "passphrase" // Empty string for exchanges that do not use passphrases.
   }
   ```